gliptak/gliptak.github.io/content/post/github_graphql_repofiles/index.md

 }
 ```

-Subtitute the default branch from above into the query variables with `:` appended (`master:` for our example) and run:
+Subtitute the default branch from above into the query variables with `:` appended (`master:` for our example or other syntax `HEAD:`) and run:

 ```
 query RepoFiles($owner: String!, $name: String!, $rev: String!) {